Is it possible to recover overwritten data?

 • For the magnetic memory (hard drives), the technology is only good to recover the faint sound from an erased cassette player tape, not from a modern "perpendicular recording" hard drive.
 Not even from a legacy "non-perpendicular" IDE drive.

-How to confirm the data was overwritten in a particular case?
+How to confirm data was overwritten in a particular case?

 • A complete format (also called "low level format") was performed on the drive.
 In this case, any data recovery utility would show no files at all.
 ReclaiMe would specifically report that "The drive was subject to a complete format", confirming the fact that the drive is actually blank.